 Food has a special meaning to the Chinese people.
 With thousands of years of history and development, there is a remarkable diversity of cuisines and food in China, which will take ages if you want to taste them all.
 China Highlights has listed the following must-taste Chinese food in major tourist destinations for your reference.
-You may also want to check out China's Top Food Cities and our Chinese Food Tours.

 1. Beijing Roast Duck, Beijing

 A saying that is often heard is: "There are two things you must do in Beijing: eat Beijing Roast Duck and see the Great Wall."
 When roasting the duck, compressed air is injected into the duck between its skin and flesh to make the skin glossy and shiny.
 The manner of serving and eating Beijing Duck is also unique.
 One duck may produce about 120 very thin slices, each containing both meat and skin.

 - Best Roasted Duck Restautants in Beijing

 - 10 Most Popular Beijing Dishes You Should Try

 - Recommended tour: 4-Day Essence of Beijing Tour

 Food and Restaurants in GuilinTaking pride of place as the most popular local snack (or breakfast, lunch or dinner) in Guilin, Guilin rice noodles is pliable but strong, fragrant and mellow, and cheap.
 Rice noodles, gravy, fried peanuts or soybeans, chopped scallions and thin slices of different kinds of meat are added for various versions of this renowned and tasty dish.
 Soup may be ladled on or dispensed from an urn.